jonandergomez/teaa_lab/lab_practices/pract_1/README.md

 The data preprocessing has been done following the typical **short-term analysis** also used for Speech recognition and other signals.
-This kind of analysis consists in assuming we are analysing a signal that contains information that do not change too fast, that is, that for a short period of time the features we are interested to extract from the signal do not change.
+This kind of analysis consists in assuming we are analysing a signal that contains information that do not change too fast, that is, that for a short period of time the features we are interested in to extract from the signal do not change.
 In Speech recognition, the short-term considered period is of **20-25 ms**, in the case of EEG signals, and due to the large amount of data in the dataset used here, the period is **4 seconds**.
 In both cases, and in general, a sliding window is applied.
 Every **10 ms** for Speech recognition